 Meetings are six times per year – the third Saturday of every other month – January, March, May, July, October and November.
 Speakers cover timely topics of interest to beginning, intermediate and advanced beekeepers.
 Meetings are held in the greater Des Moines area.
 Visitors are encouraged to attend the membership meetings.

 Due to the COVID-19 pandemic, we have not been hosting regular in-person meetings.
-Instead, we have planned a variety of online and socially-distanced opportunities to keep in touch with our members.
+Instead, we consider risk of COVID in determining meeting by Zoom or in person and if in person, CDC recommended guidelines for personal protective equipment are encouraged.

 CIBA publishes a quarterly newsletter, the BEELINE.
 It contains association business and announcements as well as advice to inform readers of current beekeeping practices.
 Members have the option to receive their newsletter electronically by email or a printed copy delivered to their mailbox.
 The President emails a message, called the Newscast, at the beginning of each month that the BEELINE is not published.